zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 	}

 	{
 		// 3b.
-The second time, we will pass parameters values by providing a list of customers var customers = new List<Customer>()
+The second time, we will pass parameter values by providing a list of customers var customers = new List<Customer>()
 		{
 			new Customer() { Name = "Learn Dapper", Email = "learndapper@example.com" },